 All officers receive annual training including First Aid, CPR/AED, Use of Force, Legal Updates, Firearms Training and Emergency Management.
 The majority of our officers are retired local law enforcement officers who collectively have over 500 years of law enforcement experience.

 Officers have advanced medical training in that they are State licensed as Medical First Responders (MFR) after having completed 64 hours of medical training.
-Campus Police attend monthly Health Emergency Medical Services (HEMS) meetings to get the most up to date information on compliance issues and training.
-HEMS is the Wayne County Medical Control Authority for EMS agencies in the Western and Down River Wayne County area.
+Officers perform continuing education credits every 3 years to maintain their Medical First Responder license.